Irrelon/ForerunnerDB/readme.md

 }]);
 ```

+### Inserting a Large Number of Documents

 When inserting large amounts of documents ForerunnerDB may break your insert
 operation into multiple smaller operations (usually of 100 documents at a time)
-in order to avoid blocking the main processing thread of your browser.
-You can
+in order to avoid blocking the main processing thread of your browser / Node.js
-find out when an insert has completed either by passing a callback to the insert
+application.
+You can find out when an insert has completed either by passing
-call or by switching off async behaviour.
+a callback to the insert call or by switching off async behaviour.

 Passing a callback: